 - Phages do not infect human cells or cause human illness, even though they are viruses.
 Although phages do not infect human cells, through INPT they can enter human cells in order to kill the microbes that have infected your cells.

 - Friendly flora, or the good bacteria in your body, could turn bad if they were to replicate to huge numbers.
 It is the phages that keep the good bacterial populations from growing out of control.
-Without being induced to kill the good bacteria, something that no one would do, phages only kill the usual 40%, which maintains a health homeostasis.
+Without being induced to kill the good bacteria, something that no one would do, phages only kill the usual 40%, which maintains a healthy homeostasis of these friendly bacteria.

 - Phages cause a trillion trillion infections of host microbes…per second, killing half the bacteria on the planet everyday!
 Every microbe is already infected with phages.
 Our research demonstrates, and this is an important key finding, that when a person becomes infected with a microbe such as Borrelia from Lyme Disease, Strep bacteria, Staph, or molds, those infections enter the body already infected themselves with phages!
 It may also be possible for certain types of phages to be induced to go after a new type of host microbe.